Christian Bethancourt not in lineup Sunday for Rays - NewsBreak

 numberfire.com

-Cincinnati Reds outfielder Albert Almora Jr. is in the starting lineup for Sunday's game against the Chicago Cubs.
-Almora Jr. will start in left field on Sunday and bat sixth versus right-hander Keegan Thompson and the Cubs.
-Matt Reynolds returns to the bench. numberFire's models project Almora Jr. for 8.3...
+Baltimore Orioles outfielder Austin Hays is in the starting lineup for Wednesday's game against the Toronto Blue Jays.
+Hays will start in right field on Wednesday and bat fourth versus right-hander Ross Stripling and Toronto.
+Terrin Vavra returns to the bench. numberFire's models project Hays for 10.3 FanDuel points on...

 numberfire.com

-Colorado Rockies outfielder Sam Hilliard is not in the starting lineup for Sunday's game against the Arizona Diamondbacks.
-Hilliard will move to the bench on Sunday with Connor Joe starting in left field.
-Joe will bat first versus left-hander Tommy Henry and Arizona. numberFire's models project Joe for 11.3 FanDuel...
+Chicago Cubs outfielder Ian Happ is not in the starting lineup for Tuesday's game against the Washington Nationals.
+Happ will move to the bench on Tuesday with Nelson Velazquez starting in left field.
+Velazquez will bat seventh versus left-hander Patrick Corbin and Washington. numberFire's models project Velazquez for 13.0 FanDuel...

 numberfire.com